AppleLamps/pixo/docs/jpeg-encoding.md

 ## Stage 2: Block Processing

 JPEG processes the image in **8×8 blocks**.
-Each block is transformed independently.
+A block is a fixed-size tile of pixels processed independently.

 ```text
 Image divided into 8×8 blocks: